korydraughn/irods_docs/docs/administrators/policy_cookbook.md

     writeLine("serverLog", "This string, *logical_path, was captured by the pre-PEP and logged by the post-PEP!");
 }
 ```
+!!!
+Note
+    If you're interested in learning more about PEPs and flow-control, see [Dynamice Policy Enforcement Points](/plugins/dynamic_policy_enforcement_points/#flow-control).

 If you run the following commands:
 ```bash